-Sport Management Option: (33 hours) Required Courses (27 hours): KIN 500, 510, 515, 535, 536, 537, 555, ECON 439, MKTG 470.
-Electives (6 hours): Choose two courses from the following: FIN 595, KIN 552, MGMT 595, PSYC 573, PSYC 564, or other approved electives.
-EXIT REQUIREMENTS Exercise Physiology: Students selecting the non-thesis track must demonstrate competence in the content comprising the major (kinesiology and area of emphasis) by successful performance on a written final examination.
+Thesis (9 hours)

+KIN 599 Thesis (6)

+PSYC 520 Research Design and Inference I (3)

+EXIT REQUIREMENTS

+Exercise Physiology: In the final semester all students will be required to take an American College of Sports Medicine (ACSM) style Exercise Specialists Certification Practice Exam.
+This exam will be taken from questions in the ACSM's Certification Review book and from test bank questions provided with ACSM's Resource Manual for Guidelines for Exercise Testing and Prescription.
 Students who elect to prepare a thesis must present an oral defense of the thesis.

-Sport and Exercise Behavior: Students selecting the non-thesis track must demonstrate competence in the content comprising the major (kinesiology and area of emphasis) by passing a written comprehensive examination.
-Students who elect to prepare a thesis must present an oral defense of the thesis.
-Sport Management: Students must demonstrate competence in the content comprising the major (kinesiology and area of emphasis) by passing a written comprehensive examination.
+Sport and Exercise Behavior: In the final semester non-thesis students will be required to complete a comprehensive project determined in close consultation with one's graduate adviser and other faculty as appropriate.
+The project is intended to develop greater breadth and depth of understanding of the field and the application of knowledge that will lead to the implementation or presentation of a plan to a profession, community group or an organization as approved by the program director.
+Concludes as the student presents orally the findings related to his/her project and defends conclusions against questions raised by the faculty adviser.

 Physical Education and Sport Pedagogy: Students must demonstrate competence in the content comprising the major (kinesiology and area of emphasis) via written and oral presentations of Action Research Projects.
 Those selecting the thesis option must successfully defend the thesis.

-LEARNING, CULTURE, AND SOCIETY MASTER OF SCIENCE IN EDUCATION The Department of Educational Leadership offers a program of study leading to the Master of Science in Education degree with a major in Learning, Culture, and Society.
+LEARNING, CULTURE, AND SOCIETY

+MASTER OF SCIENCE IN EDUCATION

+The Department of Educational Leadership offers a program of study leading to the Master of Science in Education degree with a major in Learning, Culture, and Society.
 The degree is intended to prepare individuals to be culturally responsive educators who understand how social and psychological factors impact classroom, school, and community.
-The program provides an in-depth understanding of the social, cultural, psychological, historical, and philosophical foundations of education with the goal of improving the effectiveness of classroom teachers, especially as they work with an increasingly diverse student population in both urban and rural settings.
+The program provides an in-depth understanding of the social, cultural, psychological, historical, and philosophical foundations of education with the goal of improving the effectiveness of classroom teachers, especially as they work with an increasingly diverse student population in

+both urban and rural settings.

 The program is interdisciplinary, drawing on foundational, instructional, and liberal arts courses as they relate to culturally responsive teaching.
 Areas of emphasis within the program include the following: Cultural Diversity, English as a Second Language, and Gender and Education.
 Courses within each of these areas of emphasis are taken in multiple departments across the university.
 Students in the English as a Second Language emphasis can work toward earning the Illinois State Board of Education's ESL or bilingual approval.
 (Six of the course options for the ESL emphasis count toward state ESL approval and four of them count toward bilingual approval.)
 ADMISSION The general requirements for admission to the graduate program in Learning, Culture, and Society are a bachelor's degree and a grade point average of 3.0 or above (A=4.0) during their last two years of undergraduate work.
 (The undergraduate GPA requirement may be waived for students who have received in more recent graduate course work a GPA that demonstrates potential for success.)
 Applicants are also required to submit a list of professional experiences and a written statement.
 An interview may also be requested.
 Applicants may arrange for an appeal interview with the Admissions Committee if admission is denied.
 PROGRAM OF STUDY Thirty semester hours of graduate credit are required for Master of Science in Education degree with a major in Learning, Culture, and Society.
 Requirements are as follows: General professional core (12 hours):